These AIP, paleo and vegan Banana Spice muffins made with cassava flour and coconut butter are soft, fluffy and absolutely scrumptious.

 - Bake for 15 minutes in the middle rack of your oven.

-- As with all AIP baked goods that are egg free, allow to cool for a few minutes before removing from muffin pan, and then transfer to a cooling rack to cool further before eating.
+- Allow muffins cool for a few minutes before removing from muffin pan, and then transfer to a cooling rack to cool completely before consuming.

 - Prep Time: 10 minutes